Vill du hjälpa oss att bli bättre? Svara på vår enkät!

 During the renovation period, we still take care of loan returns, and gratefully accept gifts and exchange material.
 Please feel free to contact us at herbarium@nrm.se for further information or if you have any questions.

 The collections have their origin in the curiosity cabinets of the Royal Swedish Academy of Sciences from 1739, but have grown over the years by collecting, and by acquisition of scientifically important collections.
-Today the collections comprise some 3 million specimens, which are divided into three herbaria:
+Today the collections comprise some 3 million specimens, which are divided into two herbaria:

 Celsius' Flora Uplandica